-If you want to Then use the following command
+If you want to Then use the Then use the following command

-Check to see whether a Linux virtual server is enabled for the shutdown signal QUERY SIGNALS
+Check to see whether a Linux QUERY SIGNALS

-Issue this command from LGLOPR.
+virtual server is enabled for the shutdown signal Issue this con nmand fron n LGLOPR.

-Example:
+the one country of ghat Example:

-query signals Signalled Timeout
+query signals Signalled Timeout imoout

 Userid LINUX01 LINUX02 LINUX03 LINUX04 Signal SHUTDOWN SHUTDOWN SHUTDOWN SHUTDOWN By - - - Remaining - - - -

 Signal a virtual machine to CP SIGNAL SHUTDOWN userid WITHIN seconds

 shut down Issue this command from LGLOPR.

 Example:

 signal shutdo Ready; wn linux04 within 300